HEP-CE 2.0.1

 cd hep-ce

-cmake --workflow gcc-release
+cmake --workflow --preset gcc-release

 include(FetchContent)